savonet/book/language.md

 int * float * string
 ```

+which indicate that the first element is an integer, the second a float and the
-In particular, a _pair_ is a tuple of length two.
-For those, the first and
+third a string.
+In particular, a _pair_ is a tuple with two elements.
+For those,
-second element can be retrieved with `fst` and `snd`:
+the first and second element can be retrieved with the functions `fst` and
+`snd`:

 ```
 # p = (3, "a");;